-Members are reminded that the Borough Arts and Cultural Advisory Panel meets quarterly and is made up of one Elected Member from each political party and up to 12 non-elected independent members.
-The Chair of the Panel is elected at the start of each Council term from the Elected Members, and the Vice Chair is elected from the independent members.
+Members were reminded that the Borough Arts and Cultural Advisory Panel met quarterly and is made up of one Elected Member from each political party and up to 12 non-elected Independent Members.
+The Chair of the Panel is elected at the start of each Council term from the Elected Members, and the Vice Chair is elected from the Independent Members.